 Instructions

-- Add the sushi rice to the rice cooker bowl and cover it with water.
-Rinse 3-4 times using your hands to stir the rice until the water looks less milky (it doesn’t have to be completely clear).
+- Add sushi rice to the rice cooker bowl and cover it with water.
+Rinse 3-4 times, stirring with your hands, until the water becomes less milky.
 Drain well.

 - Add water to the 3-cup line measure in your rice cooker.
 If you have any extra water, discard it.
 Place the rice cooker bowl into the rice cooker and close the lid.
 Select the rice cook setting or cook according to your rice cooker’s instructions.

-- To make the sushi vinegar, add the rice vinegar, sugar, and salt to a small bowl or measuring cup.
+- Add the unseasoned rice vinegar, sugar, and salt to a small bowl or measuring cup to make the sushi vinegar.
 Stir until the sugar has dissolved.

 Video